 The main difference between private drug and alcohol rehab and NHS addiction treatment is the cost.
 The NHS provide free treatment programmes, whereas private rehab will cost you.

-Although the NHS provide free rehab, it’s likely that you’ll be put on a waiting list for at least a couple of months and when you finally receive treatment, you treatment sessions will be limited.
+Although the NHS provide free rehab, it’s likely that you’ll be put on a waiting list for at least a couple of months and when you finally receive treatment, your treatment sessions will be limited.

 How long does rehab take?

-Drug and and alcohol rehab in Crosby will last around 28 days in a rehab centre, during which time you’ll undergo detoxification and a range of therapy treatments.
+Drug and alcohol rehab in Crosby will last around 28 days in a rehab centre, during which time you’ll undergo detoxification and a range of therapy treatments.